Malik-Essa99/HR-management-system/README.md

 #Made some changes on html.index file like adding a form element and section and divs to contain content

 #Added style to the header and footer font from google

+#Made some changes on app.js in which the new employee cards that are created by form no longer disappear upon refresh.

+created a function on accounting.js file that renders a table, all the information are from localStorage and the table displays:

+-The total number of employees in each department -Summation of employees salaries in each department -the average salary for each department
+-a table footer that display the total for each column